WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 There are a few different solutions, each with its own ups and downs.
 The solution proposed here will become practical also when using docker containers to deploy shiny applications.
 We define a public group, containing the *shiny* user plus each user interested in the development of shiny applications, and a subfolder somewhere in the filesystem to use as a public repository for the group itself.

-Let's start creating the group and adding to it the user we've just
+Let's start creating the *public* group, and adding to it the user we've just created.
+Any other user user can be added in hte same way:
 ~~~
 sudo groupadd public
 sudo usermod -aG public usrname
 ~~~

+We can now create the public repository.
 I decided to go for `/usr/local/share/public`, but feel free to change the location as you wish.
 ~~~
 sudo mkdir /usr/local/share/public/
 sudo chgrp -R public /usr/local/share/public/
 sudo chmod -R 2775 /usr/local/share/public/
 ~~~
-To add the above path to a system variable, run the following command:
+To add the above path to a system variable, so that you can inse run the following command:
 ~~~
 export PUB_PATH="/usr/local/share/public"
 ~~~